-On this day we will begin by focusing on Understanding Babies better and developing simple tools to calm and relax new babies and mums.
+During these three days we will also be focusing on understanding babies better and developing simple tools to calm and relax new babies and mums.
 Learning a simple introduction to therapeutic touch and movement work for young babies.
 We will also look at how to incorporate babies into classes, and how to deal with the issues that can arise within them.

 Understanding baby’s journey into the world